kibook/s1kd-tools-npp-pythonscript/README.md

         Filter the CSDB object for a given set of conditions.

+    -   **Check all applicability**

+        Check the applicability of the CSDB object using all product attribute and condition values, as defined in the ACT and CCT.

+    -   **Check applicability properties**

+        Check that the product attributes, conditions, and values used for each are defined in the ACT and CCT.

+    -   **Check nested applicability**

+        Check that all product attribute and condition values used in nested applicability annotations are subsets of the values used in their parents.

+    -   **Check product applicability**

+        Check that the CSDB object is valid for all product instances defined in the PCT.

+    -   **Check standalone applicability**

+        Check the applicability of the CSDB object using only the product attribute and condition values explicitly used within the object.

     -   **Generate display text**

         Generate the display text for applicability annotations in the